bimo-mure/seafood-wave/README.md

 ## Getting Started 🌱

-Follow these steps to set up the Restaurant Demo App locally:
+Follow these steps to set up the seafood-wave Demo App locally:

 ```bash
 # Clone the repository